A top annual consumer spending event //

 - Most state offices and schools

 The 4th of July comes in at #12 on the National Retail Foundation’s (NRF’s) list of top consumer spending events.
 The NRF partners with Prosper Insights & Analytics to conduct annual surveys gauging consumers’ spending intentions and celebration plans around major holidays and collective milestones.
-The following information is from their Independence Day survey in 2019 (they have not yet published their 2020 update).
+The following information is from their Independence Day survey in 2020.

 We can see from their data that Independence Day is a popular U.S. holiday celebrated in the heart of summer with outdoor cookouts, BBQs and picnics and gatherings to watch fireworks and parades.